win-acme/win-acme/docs/manual/advanced-use/examples/exchange.md

 ---

 # Microsoft Exchange
 Choose the domains that you want to generate the certificate for.
-Note that these have to be FQDNs.
-That means no internal server names or domain suffixes.
+Note that Let's Encrypt only issues certificates to public domains, that means no Active Directory server names or domain suffixes that are only known inside of your intranet can be used.
 You can specify a maximum of 100 domains in a certificate.

 Assumptions made in this example: